UBC-CIC/health-platform-iOS-watchOS/README.md

 - HRV Sent: How many heart rate variability data points you just sent to AWS.

 - BGTasks: How many background tasks are currently scheduled.
-This should say 1 remaining.
-If it says 0 remaining or -1 remaining, restart the app.
+When you open then app, it will say 0 remaning, but after a couple seconds the background task should get scheduled and display 1 remaining.
+If it continues to display 0 remaining, or if it ever shows -1 remaining, restart the app.

 - Send Data: Sends all datapoints from your last send time to now to AWS.
 Ensure the IoT Status says connected before sending the data.